ibm-cloud-docs/sap/sap-terraform-automate-hana-db-crossregion-dr.md

 {: #automate-hana-db-crossregion-dr-schematics}
 {: ui}

-The configuration and script files are provided in [GitHub](https://github.com/IBM-Cloud/sap-hana-dr) repository.
+The configuration and script files are provided in [GitHub](https://github.com/IBM-Cloud/sap-hana-dr){: external} repository.
 When the Schematics interface is used, the following information should be provided:

 * the workspace information.
-* the [GitHub URL](https://github.com/IBM-Cloud/sap-hana-dr) of the solution.
+* the [GitHub URL](https://github.com/IBM-Cloud/sap-hana-dr){: external} of the solution.
 * the values for the parameters in the Schematics interface; they are the same as the parameters from `input.auto.tfvars` file, which are used in CLI.

 ## Support